phluid61/internet-drafts/http2-encoded-data/draft.md

 * [RFC3230], for HTTP instance digests

-# Fragmentation  {#fragmentation}

-Traversing a network segment with small frame size limits introduces the risk of fragmenting an encoded stream. {::comment}FIXME: provide some advice?{:/comment}

 # Security Considerations  {#security}

 Further to the Use of Compression in HTTP/2 ({{RFC7540}}, Section 10.6),